Announcements

 - Hunters will arrive and follow sign to pick up a registration/harvest card and sign-in.

-- We will allow on a first-come, first-serve basis (25) twenty-five hunters per walk-in area for a total of fifty walk-in hunters on site.
+- Hunting is on a first-come, first-serve basis.
+(25) Twenty-five hunters per walk-in area for a total of fifty walk-in hunters on site.

 - All hunting will stop at 1pm and hunters must vacate the area by 2pm after depositing their harvest cards.